Trobriand Islands: History

 The first European visitor to the islands was the French ship Espérance in 1793.
 The ship's navigator, Antoine Bruni d'Entrecasteaux, named them after his first lieutenant, Denis de Trobriand.

-Whaling ships called at the islands for food, water and wood in the 1850s and 1860s.
+Whaling ships called at the islands for food, water, and wood in the 1850s and 1860s.

-The first European to settle in the Trobriand islands was a Methodist minister Samuel Benjamin Fellows and his wife Sarah Margaret Fellows who moved to the island of Kiriwina in 1894.
-He was followed a decade later by colonial officers from Australia who set up a governmental station nearby, and soon a small colony began to be set up by foreign traders on the island.
-Then in the 1930s, the Sacred Heart Catholic Mission set up a settlement containing a primary school nearby.
+The first Europeans to settle in the Trobriand islands were a Methodist minister, Samuel Benjamin Fellows, and his wife Sarah Margaret Fellows, who moved to Kiriwina in 1894.
+They were followed a decade later by colonial officers from Australia who set up a governmental station nearby, and soon foreign traders began to set up a small colony on the island.
+In the 1930s, the Sacred Heart Catholic Mission set up a settlement containing a primary school nearby.
 It was following this European colonisation that the name "Trobriand" was legally adopted for this group of islands.

 The first anthropologist to study the Trobrianders was C. G. Seligman, who focused on the Massim people of mainland New Guinea.
-Seligman was followed a number of years later by his student, the Polish Bronisław Malinowski, who visited the islands during the First World War.
-Despite being a citizen of the Austro-Hungarian empire, which was at war with Australia which then controlled the Trobriand Islands, he was allowed to stay (provided he checked in with authorities every now and then).
+Seligman was followed a number of years later by his student, Bronisław Malinowski, who visited the islands during the First World War.
+Despite being a citizen of the Austro-Hungarian empire, which was at war with Australia, which then controlled the Trobriand Islands, he was allowed to stay (provided he checked in with authorities every now and then).
 His descriptions of the kula exchange system, gardening, magic, and sexual practices—all classics of modern anthropological writing—prompted many foreign researchers to visit the societies of the island group and study other aspects of their cultures.
-The psychoanalyst Wilhelm Reich drew on Malinowski's studies of the islands in writing his The Invasion of Compulsory Sex Morality and consequently in developing his theory of sex economy in his 1936 work Die Sexualität im Kulturkampf.
+The psychoanalyst Wilhelm Reich drew on Malinowski's studies of the islands in writing The Invasion of Compulsory Sex Morality and in developing his theory of sex economy in his 1936 work Die Sexualität im Kulturkampf.

 In 1943, Allied troops landed on the islands as a part of Operation Cartwheel, the Allied advance to Rabaul.

 In the 1970s, some indigenous peoples formed anti-colonial associations and political movements.

-In October 2022 there was an outbreak of tribal fighting on Kiriwina Island between the Kulumata and Kuboma people, which was reported to have been triggered by a death during fighting at a football match.
+In October 2022, tribal fighting broke out on Kiriwina between the Kulumata and Kuboma people, reportedly triggered by a death during fighting at a football match.
 At least 30 people died.
 While fights between different groups were not uncommon, this was the first time they had resulted in a large number of deaths.